Sign up here to join the Landscape of Change project

 - public citizen science events to collect data on birds and pollinators;

-- a year-long challenge to citizen scientists to document birds and pollinators in the Downeast and Acadia Region (using iNaturalist and eBird);
+- a series of challenges to citizen scientists to document birds and pollinators in the Downeast and Acadia Region (using iNaturalist and eBird);

 - sharing stories of historic citizen scientists in Acadia, and how scientists today are using their data to understand the changing environment (like this April 19 event);